ibm-cloud-docs/netezza/admins/nztool.md

 - `nz-linux-amd64`
 - `nz-windows-amd64`

-## Downloading the nz tool
+## Downloading the `nz` tool
 {: #download-nz}

-You can download the `nz` tool using folowing methods:
+The `nz` tool can be downloaded using following methods.
+For cloud platforms, it is recommended to download from the NPS server using the command-line interface method.
+{: note}

 1. **Using command-line interface**